admiralnlson/castle-falkenstein-fvtt/README.md

 > DISCLAIMER: This [Castle Falkenstein](https://rtalsoriangames.com/castle-falkenstien/) system for [Foundry Virtual Tabletop](https://foundryvtt.com/) is unofficial content provided under the [Homebrew Content Policy of R. Talsorian Games](https://rtalsoriangames.com/homebrew-content-policy/) and is not approved or endorsed by RTG.
 This content references materials that are the property of R. Talsorian Games and its licensees.

 ## Installation
-To install this system, copy this Manifest URL at the bottom of Foundry VTT's "Install System" dialog:
+To install this system, copy its Manifest URL at the bottom of Foundry VTT's "Install System" dialog:
 ```
 https://github.com/admiralnlson/castle-falkenstein-fvtt/releases/latest/download/system.json
 ```